aamna-ansari/Volunteer_Instructor_Recordings/README.md

 # Volunteer_Instructor_Recordings
-As a volunteer instructor at [iCodeGuru](https://icode.guru/), I regularly teach **Python and Data Structures & Algorithms (DSA)** sessions, along with conducting workshops.
+As a volunteer instructor at [iCodeGuru](https://icode.guru/), I regularly teach **Python and Data Structures & Algorithms (DSA)** sessions, along with conducting workshops and webinars.
 This repository serves as a collection of links to all my teaching sessions.
 It includes recordings and resources from these sessions, organized for easy access.
-These materials are invaluable for reviewing past lessons and preparing for future sessions, helping me track and manage my teaching progress effectively.
+These materials are invaluable for reviewing past lessons and preparing for future sessions, helping me effectively track and manage my teaching progress.

 ---